 by this single creek.

-The negative construction of the sentence confounds syntax and meaning, as Stevens was wont to do, and smacks of “It did not give of bird or bush, like nothing else in Tennessee,” at the conclusion of “Anecdote of the Jar.”
-Were we to go further with this comparison we might also find that Ammons’ “kidney-shaped, testicular” stone has taken the place of the Stevens’ jar in a dramatically different way, where nature is indifferent to its presence rather than deferential.
-At “dead rest,” the stone is just a stone despite its service in the poem as an objet trouvé with human features, and it is needless to explicate the symbolic implications of this.
+The negative construction of the sentence tends to confound the meaning, as Stevens was wont to do, and smacks of “It did not give of bird or bush, like nothing else in Tennessee,” at the conclusion of “Anecdote of the Jar.”
+Were we to go further with this comparison we might also find that Ammons’ “kidney-shaped, testicular” stone has taken the place of the Stevens’ jar in a dramatic counterpoint to the earlier poem, where nature is indifferent to its presence rather than deferential.
+At “dead rest,” the stone is just a stone despite its service in this place as an objet trouvé with human features, and so its value is no higher order.

 Notably the final strophe is cast in the present tense, whereas the balance of the poem, up to that point, is an anecdote in the past tense.
 The shift in tense, combined with the change in mood, accentuates the surprise we feel at the poet’s utterance, as we become suddenly aware of an internal dialectic going on behind the narrative, and hence the poem acquires its double vision.
 At ground zero, the shift to the present tense affects the narrative action, producing a story told in medias res, with the figure of the poet frozen in time, still decrying his dilemma.
 In the secondary, supervening “overview” of the creative consciousness, the poet seems to come out of character as the poem is transformed from anecdote to confession.